tcosmo/tcosmo.github.io/_posts/2019-07-18-free-energy.md

 We consciently drop the term of "temperature" for "threshold" because, in this mathematical model we don't deal with units and physical scales.

 Thanks to this formulation we'll get some intuition on what minimizing $G$ means: finding the best compromise between stability (being in a low energy state) and "chaos" which is the natural ability of a system to explore all its possible states.
 With the theory of optimization we will be able to show that the probability distribution of $X$ which minimizes $G$ corresponds exactly to the [Boltzmann distribution](https://en.wikipedia.org/wiki/Boltzmann_distribution).
-Hence, with this formalism, the principle of free energy minimization directly leads to the Boltzmann distribution and justifies why, in statistical physics, the probability for a system to be at a level of energy $E_i$ is given by:
+Indeed, in this formalism, the principle of free energy minimization directly leads to the Boltzmann distribution and justifies why, in statistical physics, the probability for a system to be at a level of energy $E_i$ is given by:

 $$ p_i = \frac{1}{Z}e^{-\frac{E_i}{k_B T}}$$